Angela Merkel: Election

-Chancellor of Germany, 2005–2021

-First CDU–SPD grand coalition, 2005–2009

-The First Merkel cabinet was sworn in at 16:00 CET on 22 November 2005.
-On 31 October 2005, after the defeat of his favoured candidate for the position of Secretary General of the SPD, Franz Müntefering indicated that he would resign as party chairman, which he did in November.
-Ostensibly responding to this, Edmund Stoiber (CSU), who was originally nominated as Minister for Economics and Technology, announced his withdrawal on 1 November 2005.
-While this was initially seen as a blow to Merkel's attempt at forming a viable coalition, the manner in which Stoiber withdrew earned him much ridicule and severely undermined his position as a Merkel rival.
-Separate conferences of the CDU, CSU, and SPD approved the proposed Cabinet on 14 November 2005.
-The second Cabinet of Angela Merkel was sworn in on 28 October 2009.

-On 22 November 2005, Merkel assumed the office of Chancellor of Germany following a stalemate election that resulted in a grand coalition with the SPD.
-The coalition deal was approved by both parties at party conferences on 14 November 2005.
 Merkel was elected Chancellor by the majority of delegates (397 to 217) in the newly assembled Bundestag on 22 November 2005, but 51 members of the governing coalition voted against her.
 Reports at the time indicated that the grand coalition would pursue a mix of policies, some of which differed from Merkel's political platform as leader of the opposition and candidate for Chancellor.
 The coalition's intent was to cut public spending whilst increasing VAT (from 16 to 19%), social insurance contributions and the top rate of income tax.

 When announcing the coalition agreement, Merkel stated that the main aim of her government would be to reduce unemployment, and that it was this issue on which her government would be judged.

+Healthcare reform

+Reform of the German healthcare system was a salient issue during the 2005 election; the previous system had been criticised as inefficient and overly bureaucratic.
+After a significant period of negotiations, a deal was passed in 2006.
+While this agreement was described as having "saved the coalition government", it was also widely criticised as ineffectual.
+The deal also increased the tax burden on employers and their publicly insured employees.
+The 2006 round of reforms introduced the "health insurance duty", which establishes that individuals must be insured either through the public insurance system or through private insurance firms and accordingly cannot be uninsured.
+The reforms also targeted preventive healthcare as a priority, particularly with regards to eldercare.